ThomasBury/apex_fin/docs/index.md

 **Key Capabilities:**

-- Ingests data from multiple sources (YahooFinance API, web search)
+- Ingests data from multiple sources (YahooFinance API, web search and can be extended easily using `Tools`)
 - Extracts, normalizes, and analyzes financial information
 - Generates comprehensive, customizable reports (Markdown)
 - Supports agentic workflows and LLM-powered reasoning
+- Configurable, using a `yaml`master file (risks to analyse, prompts, style, tools, model), see Features and Extensibility

 ### Intended Audience

-- Financial analysts
+- Financial analysts and Finance enthousiasts
 - Data engineers & developers
 - Business intelligence teams